Disney names Hollywood veteran Horn as studio boss

 "This is a safe hire," said analyst David Miller, managing director at Caris & Co, which follows the company.
 "His specialty is in dealing with franchises and Disney says it wants to make franchise films."

-Horn, 69, reluctantly resigned last year as president of Warner Brothers, owned by rival Time Warner Inc, as part of succession planning at the studio.
+Horn, 69, reluctantly resigned last year as president of Warner Brothers, owned by rival Time Warner Inc (TWX.N), as part of succession planning at the studio.

-But it lost big on sci-fi adventure film "John Carter," one of the biggest box office busts in movie history.
-The studio lost $84 million in its most recent quarter after taking a $200 million writedown on the film, which led indirectly to Ross' resignation.
+But Disney lost big on sci-fi adventure film "John Carter," one of the biggest box office busts in movie history.
+The studio lost $84 million in its most recent quarter after taking a $200 million write-down on the film, which led indirectly to Ross' resignation.

-Disney CEO Bob Iger said of Horn: "He's earned the respect of the industry for driving tremendous, sustained creative and financial success, and is also known and admired for his impeccable taste and integrity."
+Disney CEO Bob Iger said of Horn that, "He's earned the respect of the industry for driving tremendous, sustained creative and financial success, and is also known and admired for his impeccable taste and integrity."

 At Disney, Horn will need to negotiate between two powerful and autonomous units at Pixar and Marvel, two Disney-owned production outfits that run nearly autonomously.
 He will also be in charge of the studio's mainstream Touchstone movie label and Disney's music unit, and for distributing films made by Steven Spielberg's DreamWorks Studios.